 Complete the Application and Submit it!

 This step involves preparing a cover letter and a CV (my CV can be found here).
-Please ensure that the CV contains the list of references who may be contacted by the institute to give recommendations regarding you as a research student.
-A letter of recommendation is very crucial and do not hesitate to ask it from your professor if you have worked with him for a significant time
+Please ensure that the CV contains the list of references that the institute may contact to give recommendations regarding you as a research student.
+A letter of recommendation is crucial, and do not hesitate to ask your professor if you have worked with him for a significant time.

 Please have a personal website of your own